grafana/intro-to-prometheus-breakouts/breakout-1-exploring-the-prometheus-ui.md

 tns_client_request_duration_seconds_count{job="tns-app", status_code="500"}
 ```

-This metric pulls the client request duration, and it uses labels in the curly braces to filter it for the job called `tns-app` with a `status_code` with a value of `500`.
+This metric pulls the client request count, and it uses labels in the curly braces to filter it for the job called `tns-app` with a `status_code` with a value of `500`.
 Take a look at the **Graph** tab - do you notice anything interesting?

 ![TNS app querying](images/image22.png)